Terms of Service

 3. Sign statutory instruments (including Form 6, REIQ Contract for Sale, or Form 2 Seller Disclosure) on behalf of parties.
 Parties sign their own instruments.

-4. Act outside the scope of the standing delegation document executed at onboarding.
+4. Act outside the scope of the standing delegation set out in Section 4 and recorded in your sealed compliance programme.

 5. Guarantee compliance with any law or regulation.
 The Platform is a tool that assists your agency in meeting its obligations.
 The licensed principal retains statutory responsibility for all compliance decisions.